-Elizabeth Warren Rips Delaney for Calling Her Plans 'Fairytale Economics'
+Elizabeth Warren Rips Delaney for Calling Her Plans 'Fairy Tale Economics'

 “Democrats win when we figure out what is right and we get out there and fight for it.
 I am not afraid.
 And for Democrats to win, you can’t be afraid either,” she said to applause.

-Delaney – a moderate – responded, explaining that Democrats win when they “run on real solutions, not impossible promises” as well as “things that are workable– not fairytale economics.”
+Delaney – a moderate – responded, explaining that Democrats win when they “run on real solutions, not impossible promises” as well as “things that are workable– not fairy tale economics.”

 Delaney cited Detroit and what he says is the city’s overall recovery, attributing it to the private sector and government working together.